loginom/loginom-help-en-omegat/data/processors/datamining/associative-rules.md

 It is required to determine conditions according to which *frequent object itemsets* are defined, namely, the itemsets that are the most frequently occurring in transactions.
 Later on, only these itemsets are used to form the rules:

-* **Minimum support, %** denotes the minimum frequency of the itemset occurrence in transactions (the value varies from 0 to 100).
+* **Minimum support, %**: the minimum frequency of the itemset occurrence in transactions (the value varies from 0 to 100).
-* **Exclude the items with the support exceeding the maximum one** denotes the items that occur too frequently in transactions and, as a rule, do not contain information on principles of combination with other items.
+* **Exclude the items with the support exceeding the maximum one**: the items that occur too frequently in transactions and, as a rule, do not contain information on principles of combination with other items.
 The following parameters are set for their determination and exclusion:
-   * **Maximum support, %** denotes the maximum frequency of the itemset occurrence in transactions (the value varies from 0 to 100).
+   * **Maximum support, %**: the maximum frequency of the itemset occurrence in transactions (the value varies from 0 to 100).
 * **Containing selected items** enables to set the supplementary data set fields that contain supplementary transaction items.
 * **Exclude single sets** enables to exclude the sets from one item.
 * **Maximum item count** enables to set the maximum count of items in a set (maximum itemset power).